Optimization of Nonlinear Turbulence in Stellarators: Optimization Methods

-Since {\tt GX} is a local flux-tube gyrokinetic code, each simulation is on a single field line (specified by the field line label $\alpha$) on a single surface.
-Therefore, $f_Q$ is also computed from only a single field line and surface.
-For all of the optimization examples, we only simulate on the $\rho = \sqrt{\psi/\psi_b} = \sqrt{0.5}$ surface. and the $\alpha = 0$ (except for the multiple field line examples) field line.
+Since {\tt GX} is a local flux-tube gyrokinetic code, each simulation is on a single field line on a single surface specified by the field line label $\alpha$ and the radial coordinate $\rho = \sqrt{\psi/\psi_b}$ (where $B = \nabla \psi \times \nabla \alpha$ and $\psi$ is the toroidal magnetic flux).
+Therefore, $f_Q$ is also computed for only a single field line and surface.
+For all of the optimization examples, we only simulate on the $\rho = \sqrt{\psi/\psi_b} = \sqrt{0.5}$ surface. and the $\alpha = 0$ (except for the multiple field line examples in Section \ref{multiple alpha case}) field line.
 However, we will run post-processing simulations across different surfaces and field lines.

 To run these simulations, {\tt GX} requires a set of geometric quantities that can be computed from numerical equilibria.
 Given that the magnetic field is written in Clebsch form $\mathbf{B} = \nabla \psi \times \nabla \alpha$, the set of quantities needed are